 7 2-hour lectures introducing the theory and feasibility of early detection and intervention

 7 2-hour work group sessions facilitating training in the skills of early detection and intervention at school

-Three written reports, of which two are provided with written feedback (70% of final mark) and one with oral feedback during a final examination (30% of final mark)
+Two writing assignments of which one is provided with written feedback (40% of final mark) and one is provided with oral feedback on an initial version during an individual meeting and written feedback on the final (graded) version (60% of final mark).

 Kearny, Ch.
 A. & Graczyk, P. (2014).
 A response to intervention model to promote school attendance and decrease school absenteeism.
 Child & Youth Care Forum: Journal of Research and Practice in Children’s Services, 43(1), 1-25.
 DOI 10.1007/s10566-013-9222-1